SumanthRH/tokenization/6-postprocessing-and-more/README.md

 # Tiny Tokenizers

 This tiny section on tiny tokenizers is from [Stas Bekman's engineering blog](https://github.com/stas00/ml-engineering).
-It is possibly the greatest resource on ML engineering and debugging, and, if GitHub had semantic search, all engineering doubts should probably go through this repo first.
+It is possibly the greatest resource on ML engineering and debugging, and, if GitHub had semantic search, all ML engineering doubts should probably go through this repo first.

-The motivation for this is that you'd want to shrink your neural network for faster debugging cycles.
+The motivation for going tiny is that you'd want to shrink your neural network for faster debugging cycles.
 If you want to launch a training run on 2 8-A100 nodes for Falcon-40b, then the time to simply load the model and start training itself would take up 15-20+ mins.
 You don't want to finally realise that a part of your code doesn't work for the Falcon model after this much time.
 Thus, we want to test our model, if possible just locally on our laptop, for a _tiny_ version of the model.
 For example, you can shrink GPT2 (the 128M parameter version), which has 12 layers with 12 blocks each, and with an embedding dimension of 768, to a version with just 5 layers with 5 blocks, with an embedding dimension of 32. (this is what is used [internally](https://huggingface.co/hf-internal-testing/tiny-random-gpt2) for testing by huggingface).
 However, the dominant component in your model weights is now the embedding layer: with GPT2, for example, you have a vocabulary size of 50,000.
 To get a truly tiny model, you need to shrink this as well.
 For example, with the above tiny configuration (5 layers, 5 blocks, 32 hidden state dimension), you'll have a model weights file of size 6.4MB.
 If you shrink the vocabulary to 1000, then you get a 0.5MB file!
 This difference can become larger for bigger models with bigger vocabs.

 Thus, we have to shrink vocabulary for really tiny models so that we can iterate faster.
 Well, if we have to shrink the vocabulary, we have to shrink the tokenizer first.
 I've added one such shrinking recipe from Stas Bekman in `tokenizer_shrink.py`, and have added a few comments for clarity.
 It's pretty simple: you keep only the first few tokens in your vocabulary, and then handle other model-specific data (such as merges) appropriately.